jrejaud/ViewPagerIndicator2/README.md

 # ViewPagerIndicator2
 An (mildly) improved [ViewPagerIndicator](https://github.com/JakeWharton/ViewPagerIndicator), originally by Jake Wharton

-## Changes
+## Changes from ViewPagerIndicator
-1. Build with Gradle as opposed to Maven, So it works with [JitPack](https://jitpack.io/).
+1. Build with Gradle as opposed to Maven; Works with [JitPack](https://jitpack.io/).
-2. Uses `Math` instead of `FloatMath`, thus it works on Andrid API lvl 23
+2. Uses `Math` instead of `FloatMath`, thus this library works on Andrid API lvl 23

 ## To Install
 Add the JitPack repository to your build file